 Geneva – The Global Fund and Unitaid are jointly investing in new versions of insecticide-treated nets to fight malaria-carrying mosquitoes that have become resistant to older insecticides.
-It is hoped that the nets will provide a stronger line of defence against malaria for millions of people.
+The project aims to show that the nets can provide a stronger line of defence against malaria for millions of people.

 The New Nets Project, approved this month by Unitaid’s Executive Board, will pilot long-lasting insecticidal nets treated with new insecticide combinations in sub-Saharan African countries hardest hit by malaria.

 The Global Fund and Unitaid will each contribute US$33 million to the four-year project.
 A coalition led by the Innovative Vector Control Consortium (IVCC) is carrying out the 2018-2022 project.

 The project will build the evidence needed to allow WHO to consider making new policy for the use of these nets and will also assess their cost-effectiveness under pilot conditions.

 The production volumes procured for the pilots will help the project to negotiate significant price reductions.
 These reductions are needed to make the new nets a sustainable choice for countries looking for the best value for money in controlling malaria.

 “Working with partners such as the Global Fund, we can leverage the effect of our innovations, such as new insecticides and new insecticide-treated nets,” said Unitaid’s Executive Director Lelio Marmora.
 “Together we can make a powerful impact against malaria.”

 Mosquito nets provide a physical barrier against mosquitoes, and treating the nets with insecticide makes them lethal for mosquitoes that land on them.
 One of the most effective means of preventing malaria is sleeping under a long-lasting insecticidal net.